 What are the General Education requirements for a Sociology major?

-All students at Framingham State College must satisfy a general education requirement consisting of eleven (11) courses outside of the Sociology department.
+All students at Framingham State University must satisfy a general education requirement consisting of eleven (11) courses outside of the Sociology department.
 The General Education Goal 11 (Non-western studies) requirement is satisfied through the completion of the Sociology major.
 This means that students must satisfy ten (10) goals through other departments.

 What can I do with a degree in Sociology (or Anthropology)?

 Sociology is a valuable liberal arts major that prepares students for employment in careers that emphasize critical thinking skills and a general understanding of human social behavior.

 Students with sociology degrees are employed in a wide range of industries such as human service administration, health care administration, politics, non-profit organization administration, business, education, social research, criminal justice, social work, and public administration.
 (See the section Graduates, What can you do with a Sociology degree? on the department website.)

 Sociology provides a useful background for students interested in pursuing graduate study in law, social work, business, education, medicine, and community planning.

 (See What is Sociology? and What is Anthropology? on the department Web site for further information on careers in these two fields.
 You can also talk with one of your instructors in the department or make an appointment to meet with the Chair of the Sociology Department.)

 What skills will I learn as a Sociology major?